UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 - Trace view
 - Module view

-Further details are provided in [slides](https://github.com/HichamAgueny/Profiling-GPU-accelerated-DL).
+Further details are provided in these [slides](https://github.com/HichamAgueny/Profiling-GPU-accelerated-DL).

-The code application is adapted from the [PyTorch tutorial](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html).

-The python application to be profiled is "resnet18_api.py", which is specified for 4 batches and which can be adpated to a large number of batches.

 (setup-pytorch-profiler-in-an-hpc-system)=
 ## Setup Pytorch profiler in an HPC system